rohitgajawada/Where-are-they-looking-PyTorch/README.md

 A deep neural network-based approach for gaze-following automated using a SSD face detector.

-NOTE: This was one of my first deep learning projects and it has some bugs.
-The problems are currently being fixed so that the results in the paper can be attained.
-Please stay tuned!
-Thanks!

 ## Installation

 - [Pytorch 1.1 & Torchvision](https://pytorch.org/)